tubearchivist/browser-extension/README.md

 ## Options
 - **Sync YouTube cookies**: Send your cookies to TubeArchivist to use for yt-dlp requests.
-- **Autostart**: Autostart and prioritize videos end from this extension.
+- **Autostart**: Autostart and prioritize videos send from this extension.

 ## Test this extension
 Use the correct manifest file for your browser.
 Either rename the browser specific file to `manifest.json` before loading the addon or symlink it to the correct location, e.g. `ln -s manifest-firefox.json manifest.json`.